-|1||Arrival, drive to Thimphu||Arrival by plane to Paro airport and 1½ hour drive to Thimphu or in case of arrival by land from India in Phuntsholing/Jaigon and drive to Thimphu.
-Visit of Tashicho dzong, the castle, which serves as seat of the king and government.
+|1||Arrival, drive to Thimphu||Arrival by plane to Paro airport and 1.5-hour drive to Thimphu or in case of arrival by land from India in Phuntsholing/Jaigon and drive to Thimphu. ➜ On the way stop for Tashog Lhakhang to see traditional bridge built using ancient iron chains. ➜ Visit of Tashicho dzong, the castle, which serves as seat of the king and government.
 If time permits, visit of the other sights.|

 |2||Thimphu||Early morning hike to Dodedra shedra.
 Start at Dechencholing part of Thimphu and gently climb some 500 meters up, with beautiful views of Thimphu town.
 Dodedra is monastery school set in pristine environment away from the hustle and bustle of the town.
-Visit main temple with original mural paintings and small museum. ➜ Descend back to Thimphu for lunch. ➜ Then drive to Buddha Dordenma, the gigantic statue of Buddha overlooking the valley and short walk to striking city viewpoint. ➜ See Memorial Chorten, always busy with devotees. ➜ Walk in Norzin lam street and see the traffic police signalling in junctions.
+Visit main temple with original mural paintings and small museum. ➜ Descend back to Thimphu for lunch. ➜ Then drive to Buddha Dordenma, the gigantic statue of Buddha overlooking the valley and short walk to striking city viewpoint. ➜ See Memorial Chorten, always busy with devotees. ➜ Walk in Norzin lam street and see the traffic police signaling in junctions.
 Thimphu is only capital in the world without the traffic lights.
-Finish walk at central post office with the exhibition and sale of the Bhutanese stamps, which are popular among the collectors.
-Evening in leisure or additional program as per your interest.|
+Finish walk at handicraft market where many interesting Bhutanese souvenirs can be seen and bought for reasonable price. ➜ Evening in leisure exploring town on your own.|

-|4||Wangdue – Gangtey||Early morning drive north of the valley and start hike to Khamsum Yulley Namgyal Chorten.
+|4||Wangdue / Punakha – Gangtey||Early morning drive north of the valley and start hike to Khamsum Yulley Namgyal Chorten.
 The hike start at the riverbank.
-Walk through the paddy fields and then start steep ascent to the temple.
-After reaching there, climb up to the temple highest floor to get wonderful views of the valley.
-After some rest continue hike up to Giligang.
-Scenic trail offers a lot of beautiful views.
-Enjoy the picnic lunch after reaching Giligang temple, the 300 hundred year old privately owned monastery.
-From here start descending down to Changyul bridge.
-After the hike finish, pay a visti to the Punakha, dzong, one of the most beautiful castles in Bhutan.
-Continue with short walk to Chhimmy lhakhang temple, devoted to 15th century saint Drukpa Kunley, know as “Divine madman”, who did taught Buddhism by singing, drinking and rampant sexual behavior.
-Drive to Gangtey and pristine Phobjika valley.|
+Walk through the paddy fields and then start steep ascent to the temple. ➜ After reaching there, climb up to the temple's highest floor to get wonderful views of the valley.
+Walk back to the bridge where you started. ➜ Optionally you can also like to try rafting either from here, for easier “female river” experience, or drive to “male river” for more exciting white water rapids. ➜ After the hike finish, pay a visit to the Punakha, dzong, one of the most beautiful castles in Bhutan. ➜ Continue with Short walk to Chhimmy lhakhang temple, devoted to 15th century saint Drukpa Kunley, known as “Divine madman”, who taught Buddhism by singing, drinking and scandalous sexual exploits. ➜ Drive to Gangtey and pristine Phobjika valley.|

-|5||Gangtey||In the morning will start hike through the beautiful glacial valley with marshland on the bottom.
-Here the venerated Black Neck Cranes do spend winter.
-Birds usually stays from November to February. ➜ After some 2 hours walk through forest and fields we will reach to Gangtey monastery early in the morning and visit the main chapel. ➜ After visiting the temple and early lunch, we will start beautiful 4 hours hike through meadows and forest and crossing the mountain pass will take us to Longtey village where the car will be waiting. ➜ Drive back Gangtey and optionally visit Black Neck Crane center.
-You can make extra walk in the valley or spend time in leisure.
-You might like to try the hot stone bath, traditional Bhutanese treat (on extra payment, need to be ordered in the morning).|
+|5||Gangtey||In the morning we will start hike through the beautiful glacial valley with marshland on the bottom.
+Here the venerated Black Neck Cranes spends winter.
+Birds usually stays from November to February. ➜ After some 2 hours walk through forest and fields we will reach to Gangtey monastery and visit the main chapel. ➜ After visiting the temple and early lunch, we will start beautiful 4 hours hike through meadows and forest and crossing the mountain pass will take us to Longtey village where the car will be waiting. ➜ Drive back Gangtey and optionally visit Black Neck Crane center. ➜ Another easier but equally beautiful option is to drive to Amankora lodge and do Blue Pine hike, through the fields and pine forest.
+This hike finishes near to Black Neck Crane center. ➜ This hike finishes near to Black Neck Crane center.
+In the evening, you might like to try the hot stone bath, traditional Bhutanese treat (on extra payment, need to be ordered in the morning).|

 |6||Gangtey – Chummey||Early morning drive to Trongsa over Pele-la pass (3500 m). ➜ Stop here to see the shops run by local herders.
-You can get lot of interesting things here, including the yak wool textiles, dust brush made of yak tail, medicinal plants like puttising root, potent cure for cough and fever or cordyceps dubbed as “himalayan viagra” and energy booster.
-Continue drive on scenic road with stop at Chendebji chorten which was built to resemble Boudhanath stupa of Kathmandu. ➜ Another important stop would be Trongsa viewpoint to see the full extent of the Trongsa castle, which you will visit some more drive afterward.
-This is the place from where the royal dynasty of Bhutan had risen.
-Also visit intricate museum in watchtower Ta Dzong.
-It hosts number of interesting artifacts related to royal dynasty, history of Bhutan and many religious statues and temples.
-Finally drive to Jakar over Yotong-la pass (3550 m) to Chummey. ➜ If time permits, you can make short stroll from hotel Domkhar palace, the former summer residence of the second king, today’s monastery.
+You can get a lot of interesting things here, including the yak wool textiles, dust brush made of yak tail, medicinal plants like puttising root, potent cure for cough and fever or cordyceps dubbed as “himalayan viagra” and energy booster.
+Continue drive on scenic road with stop at Chendebji chorten which was built to resemble Boudhanath stupa of Kathmandu. ➜ Another important stop would be Trongsa viewpoint to see the full extent of the Trongsa castle. ➜ Optionally you can hike from here down to the valley river Mangdechu valley and again up to the castle, walking part of the Trans Bhutan Trail.
+If you go fast, you might reach faster than your car! ➜ Visit the dzong, which is the place from where the royal dynasty of Bhutan had risen. ➜ If time permits, also visit intricate museum in watchtower Ta Dzong.
+It hosts number of interesting artifacts related to royal dynasty, history of Bhutan and many religious statues and temples. ➜ Finally, drive over Yotong-la pass (3550 m) to Chummey. ➜ If time permits, you can make short stroll from hotel Domkhar palace, the former summer residence of the second king, today’s monastery.
 You are not permitted to enter inside, but at least you can walk the courtyard with some intriguing decorations.|

 |11||Jakar – Paro (by flight)||Taking domestic flight to Paro is extraordinary experience.
-You will see many of the seven and six thousand meters high mountains on the border with Tibet, including Gangkhar Punesum which counts as the highest mountain never summited by men.
-After landing in Paro, visit National museum and Paro dzong, castle where Bernardo Bertolucci’s Little Buddha film was shot. ➜ Then drive above the castles watch tower Ta Dzong and start hike to Zuri Dzong.
+In clear weather, you might spot many of the seven and six thousand meters high mountains on the border with Tibet, including Gangkhar Punesum, the world's highest peak never conquered by man. ➜ After landing in Paro, visit Paro dzong, castle where Bernardo Bertolucci’s Little Buddha film was shot. ➜ Then drive above the castles watch tower Ta Dzong and start hike to Zuri Dzong.
 Surprisingly scenic hike will take about 1.5 hour offering a lot of nice views of the Paro valley.
 Descent to Uma Resort where the car will be waiting. ➜ Explore the lively small town.|

-|13||Paro||Drive to Chele-la pass (3890m) which is the highest motorable pass in Bhutan.
-To the north you can see the holy peak of Jomolhari (7326m) and to the west even Kanchenjunga (8586m) in clear weather. ➜ Hike to 4000 meters high viewpoint will give you interesting high altitude experience.
-Before people did bring bodies of the deceased for sky funerals.
-Then descend down to Kila Gompa, the oldest nunnery in Bhutan, hiking through the ancient forest. ➜ You can actually hiking down all the way down to Paro or take a car and visit quite interesting Dzongdrakha monastery which is often equated to Tiger's Nest in it's beauty.
-Enjoy evening in leisure or make another last one stroll up to the Zuri Dzong for nice views of Paro airport and town. ➜ Enjoy the last evening in Bhutan!|
+|13||Paro||Drive to Chele-la pass (3890 m) which is the highest motorable pass in Bhutan.
+To the north you can see the holy peak of Jomolhari (7326 m) and to the west even Kanchenjunga (8586 m) in clear weather. ➜ Hike to 4000 meters high viewpoint will give you interesting high altitude experience.
+Before people did bring bodies of the deceased for sky funerals. ➜ Then descend to Kila Gompa, the oldest nunnery in Bhutan, hiking through the ancient forest. ➜ You can actually hike down all the way down to Paro or take a car and visit quite interesting Dzongdrakha monastery which is often equated to Tiger's Nest in its beauty. ➜ Enjoy evening in leisure or make another last one stroll up to the Zuri Dzong for nice views of Paro airport and town. ➜ Enjoy the last evening in Bhutan!|

 Tour variants, extensions and combinations: